The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 In our 10 test calls with ADT devices, the company’s response agents answered in an average of 14 seconds.
 That gave ADT the third-fastest response time on this list, surpassed by only Medical Guardian and Lively.

 The buttons worked even when we made calls from the shower.
 Fall detection on our ADT systems also worked well, detecting 14 out of our 20 test falls.
+If you’re worried about your loved one slipping in the shower, you’ll appreciate ADT’s fall detection capabilities.

 The GPS capabilities of our On-the-Go system also impressed us.
 When we made a test call from a local train station, the response agents reported our exact location down to the fact that we were standing on the outbound platform.